Equations of a relative equilibrium in Yang-Mills theory: The equations of motion and relative equilibrium

+It is this choice that leads to an intrinsic and global splitting of the original motion on $\mathcal P$ into horizontal and vertical parts\cite{Marsden-Ratiu}.

-The relative equlibria of the dynamical system with a symmetry is defined as a motion for which $\dot {Q}^{\ast}{}^A=0$.
-In this motion the system may be ``regarded'' as a rigid body.
-Taking $\dot {Q}^{\ast}{}^A=0$ in the equation (\ref{4}) one can conclude from it and the equation ({\ref{5}) for the vertical motion \cite{Littlejohn} that $p_{\mu}$ is a constant.
-Thus we get the system of two equation for definition of the relative equilibria:
+The relative equilibrium of a dynamical system with symmetry is defined as motion for which $\dot {Q}^{\ast}{}^A=0$.
+(But, in general, $p_{\mu}$ may be different from zero.)
+With this motion, the system may be viewed as a rigid body.
+Setting $\dot {Q}^{\ast}{}^A=0$ in the equation (\ref {4}), we can conclude from it that $p_{\mu}$ is a constant.
+Thus, under this substitution, from equations (\ref{4}) and (\ref{5}) we get a system of two equations for the determination of the relative equilibria:

 The second equation of this system is easy solved if we assume that $p_{\mu}$ is an eigenfunction ${\rm e}_{\kappa}$ defined by the matrix equation

 with $k_{\alpha\beta}=c^{\nu}_{\mu \alpha} c^{\mu}_{\nu \beta}$.